JDA8106/jolly/README.md

    - If the method throws an exception, it:
      1. waits 500 milisecond by default (user configurable)
      2. tries again up to 3 times by default (user configurable).
+     3. If it fails everytime, it throws the last exception.
 #### 1.1.2 How Asynchronous Works
 When a method is executed through the policy:
 1. The `RetryPolicy` attempts the method passed in with .runAsync().